Arjunil/MOOCs/README.md

 3. Stuff I probably also want to revisit at some point are a few of the papers listed [here](https://kennyjoseph.github.io/cse702) from my second semester course on Applied NLP and Computational Social Science.

 4. [Kaggle](https://www.kaggle.com/learn/overview)

+5. [AWS](https://tinyurl.com/rh5dpvx) : This needs vetting but I'm storing this here in case I forget.

 ##### Note: This started out as a MOOC list but is turning into a to do list quite quick.